TauferLab/ANACIN-X/README.md

 python3 anacin-x/event_graph_analysis/visualization/make_message_nd_plot.py [Path to 'kdts.pkl' file with file name] [The type of communication pattern you used] [Path to kernel json used to generate kdts file] [The name of a file to store the visualization in (excluding the file type)] [Lowest percentage of message non-determinism used in decimal format] [The message non-determinism percent step size in decimal format] [Highest percent of message non-determinism used in decimal format] [--nd_neighbor_fraction <topological non-determinism percent in decimal format> (only used for unstructured mesh communication pattern)]
 ```

-A png file will be produced and placed in the working directory if no absolute path is given for output or in the absolute path provided as and output file.
+A png file will be produced and placed in the working directory if no absolute path is given for output or in the absolute path provided as an output file.
 Note that there's no need to include the file type (.png) at the end of your output file name, as it will be attached automatically.

 If you're doing your work and producing visualizations on a remote machine, remember to copy your png image to your local machine using a tool like scp to view the image.